“What do you do?”

 We love animals more than anyone!
 We know this.
 You know this.
 Truly, you do.

-So why does this silly remark tweak so many of us so badly?
+So why does this flip remark tweak so many of us so badly?
 I can’t tell you how many times I’ve heard this phrase cited as a contributor to our compassion fatigue.